 In 2009 the National Health Board identified trauma as a priority area for improvement.

-Late in 2009 the Minister of Health received a letter from the Quality Improvement Committee (QIC) recommending a national trauma system be established in New Zealand.
+Late in 2009 the Minister of Health received a letter from the Quality Improvement Committee (QIC) recommending the establishment of a New Zealand national trauma system to promote a coordinated and organised approach to the delivery of trauma care across the patient journey.
 The Minister asked the (then) National Health Board to consider the benefits of establishing this type of system.

 In 2010 the National Health Board set about formerly describing New Zealand’s trauma service arrangements.
 The Board worked to identify what positive outcomes could be achieved by establishing a national trauma system.
 It did this in close consultation with key stakeholders.